danielteodorodt/danielteodorodt/README.md

 - 🌱 I’m currently learning JavaScript, NoSql, Kurbenetes at Google Cloud.
 - ✔ I work with programming for 5 years, I have had experiences with several frameworks focused on the backend.
 - 🐱‍👤 I really like the security area, especially in database failures and managed servers.
+- 😬 Today my main allies are Google, StackOverflow and GitHub among others.
+These are places that help and will always help all developers.

 ### Languages and Tools: